inuitwallet/nuberrypi/PKGBLD/pcf-google-auth/README.md

 That is it, google-authenticator is now configured.

-Now try to log into your Peerbox via SSH.
+Now try to log into your NuBerryPi via SSH.
 As usual you will be prompted for your user password, but after it you will be prompted for your authentication code.